You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Children Missing Education

-There are various reasons children go missing from education:
+There are various reasons why children go missing from education:

-• They have difficult personal circumstances (e.g. if family is homeless and they are living in temporary accommodation or refuge, if there are long term medical or emotional problems).
+• they have difficult personal circumstances, for example, if family was made homeless and are living in temporary accommodation or refuge, or a child may experience long term health/medical or mental health problems.

 Repeatedly going missing from home or education may be a warning sign of a range of significant safeguarding concerns and early intervention is key to identifying any underlying risk.